disequilibriums/writerbot-quickquide/sprints.md

 <span id="sprint-basics"></span>
 ## Starting a sprint:<br><br>

-1. To start a sprint, use the `sprint for` command:
+1. To start a sprint, use the `sprint for` command and enter a value for the sprint length:

 ![img](/img/1_sprint_start.png)

-2. You can select the length the sprint will run in minutes.
-If you click ***+4 more***, you can add additional settings:
+2. If you click ***+4 more***, you can add additional settings:

 ![img](/img/1b_sprint_start.png)